 The war in the Pacific was, for the first time, a war of Aircraft Carriers.
-They took over the leading role from the battleships which had been the dominated the sea during the previous centuries.
-For the first time, battles at sea were fought between fleets that were hundreds of miles away from each other.
+They took over the leading role from the battleships which had been the queens of the sea for the previous centuries.
+For the first time, battles at sea were fought between fleets that were hundreds of miles from each other.

-We have selected 22 images of the American side of the carrier war for you to enjoy, but also to show the sacrifice of those onboard the ships and planes that fought against the Japanese empire in that Pacific Theatre in World War 2.
+We have selected 22 images of the American side of the carrier war for you to enjoy, but also to show the sacrifice of those onboard the ships and planes that fought against the Japanese empire.

 A U.S. Navy Grumman F6F-3 Hellcat fighter of fighting squadron VF-2 being catapulted from the aircraft carrier USS Hornet (CV-12) via the hangar catapult, 25 February 1944.

 USS Enterprise (CV-6) TBM Avenger torpedo bombers warming up on the after flight deck during operations in the Pacific, circa May 1944.
 An F6F Hellcat fighter is on the midships elevator, in the foreground.
 The original Kodachrome color transparency was received by the Naval Photographic Science Laboratory on 29 May 1944.
 Official U.S. Navy Photograph, now in the collections of the National Archives.

 Grumman F6F-3 “Hellcat” fighters of fighter squadron VF-10 Grim Reapers, Carrier Air Group 10 (CVG-10), landing on the U.S. aircraft carrier USS Enterprise (CV-6) after strikes on the Japanese base at Truk, 17-18 February 1944.
 Flight deck crewmen are folding planes’ wings and guiding them forward to the parking area.

 Japanese Kamikaze plunge that missed and crashed alongside the USS Sangamon (U. S. Navy Photo)